mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 As an optimization,

--   Step 1 can be eliminated by merging it with the strong closure in non-emergency GC, or with `WeakReference` processing in emergency GC, as we described in the previous section.
+-   Step 1 can be, as we described in the previous section, eliminated by merging it with the strong closure in non-emergency GC, or with `WeakReference` processing in emergency GC.
 -   Step 2 can be merged with Step 3 since Step 2 never expands the transitive closure.

 Therefore, we only need to run `process_weak_refs` twice: